dhanushpavann/Continuous-Integration-Guide/README.md

 # Continuous-Integration-Guide
-A complete, end-to-end demonstration of a Continuous Integration (CI) pipeline.
+A complete, end-to-end demonstration of a Continuous Integration (CI) pipeline using github actions.